CyVerse-learning-materials/Visual_Interactive_Computing_Environment/vice_apps/examples.rst

 Blessed Apps
 -------------

-CyVerse provides the base images of its containers on the DockerHub: https://hub.cyverse.org/r/cyversevice
+CyVerse provides copies of the base images of its containers on the DockerHub: https://hub.docker.com/u/cyversevice

 And the recipe Dockerfiles of its featured (blessed :shield:) apps: https://github.com/cyverse-vice/

+These images are built from other official projects, and are maintained by CyVerse staff.

 Instant Launches
 ----------------